-3. Permanent Change of Station commitments.
-You will move in the military.
-It's part of military life.
-Moving a servicemember costs the government money.
+Moving is a part of military life, and it costs the government money.
 If you have served more than two years, a PCS move may require you to accept an additional service obligation.
-This can usually be done through an extension to your current enlistment.
+This usually can be done through an extension to your current enlistment.

 Like all other commitments, they vary.
 A standard commitment for service academy graduates who do not receive rated follow-on training is five years.
 Graduates who accept pilot training are committed to active duty for nine years.
 ROTC also generally requires a five-year payback while other active-duty commissioning programs usually require a minimum of three years.

-Need More Tips on Joining the Military?
+Interested in Joining the Military?